obartra/ssim/README.md

 This code is a line-by-line port of the original Matlab scripts, they are available [here](https://ece.uwaterloo.ca/~z70wang/research/iwssim/) with their datasets.

-Validation of results has been done against the results from the Matlab scripts using the [IVC database](http://www2.irccyn.ec-nantes.fr/ivcdb/) compared with the javascript implementation and they match the original results exactly.

-Note that the original Matlab scripts published by Wang et al., 2004 generate slightly different results than the ones they published (~1%).
-I have been unable to find any specific parameters or modifications they used that would account for these differences.
-This project focuses instead on the exact reproduction of their Matlab scripts.

 ## Installation

 ```shell